GPIO DIY Embedded Code

-Below is a framework for code for the GPIO hardware, in fact the whole Codewarrior project, that can be used to generate your own code for controlling a GPIO board's inputs and outputs for your own custom functions.
+Below is a 'template' framework for code for the GPIO hardware, in fact the entire Codewarrior project, that can be used to generate your own code for controlling a GPIO board's inputs and outputs for your own custom functions.
 These can be as complex or as simple as you like.

 The C language code project below is designed with the novice programmer in mind, and the configuration and logic is very thoroughly commented.
 The CAN communications, serial communications, and port set-up is completely finished.
 The analog-digital converters (ADCs) are set up on some pins/circuits, and there are some timers set up (for things like VR inputs).
 There are also examples of how to configure outputs.